cairo-book/cairo-book/src/ch08-01-generic-data-types.md

 We use generics to create definitions for item declarations, such as structs and functions, which we can then use with many different concrete data types.
 In Cairo, we can use generics when defining functions, structs, enums, traits, implementations and methods.
 In this chapter we are going to take a look at how to effectively use generic types with all of them.

+Generics allow us to write reusable code that works with many types, thus avoiding code duplication. while enhancing code maintainability.

 ## Generic Functions

+Making a function generic means it can operate on different types, avoiding the need for multiple, type-specific implementations.
+This leads to significant code reduction and increases the flexibility of the code.

 When defining a function that uses generics, we place the generics in the function signature, where we would usually specify the data types of the parameter and return value.
 For example, imagine we want to create a function which given two `Array` of items, will return the largest one.
 If we need to perform this operation for lists of different types, then we would have to redefine the function each time.
 Luckily we can implement the function once using generics and move on to other tasks.